cleo/connector-batchapi/README.md

 The `expression` should be an array expression: the most usual case is something like `${for id:value.split(/;/)}` to separate a multi-valued column value into its parts.
 Constant arrays can also be used like `${for id:[1,2,3]}`.

-The `regex` may have a capture group to map a match subportion of the column name to the bound `identifier`.
+The `regex` may have a capture group to map a matching subportion of the column name to the bound `identifier`.
 If no capture groups are defined, the whole column name is used.
 Only the first capture group is used.
 For example, the action&lowbar;<i>alias</i>&lowbar;xxx columns are processed in the built-in templates as follows:

 ```
 - connection: ${alias}